MultiSafepay/docs/content/payment-methods/gift-cards.md

 VVV Cadeaukaart cards can sometimes throw an error where the credit balance appears to be 0, but is then restored within 24 hours (potentially affected by weekends and holidays).
 This appears to be due to temporary failures in the card issuer's system.

 If a customer completes a payment and receives this error message, advise them to wait for 1 hour for a confirmation email before trying again to avoid placing two orders.

+## Refunds

+Transactions paid partially by a gift card, and partially by a payment method follow the below rules:

+1. Refund amounts lower than 5 EUR are always refunded to the payment method.
+2. Refund priority is: payment method first, rest of amount refunded to the coupon

 ## Webshop Giftcard